Bash Script Examples

 EXPLANATION

 The condition [ $num -gt 0 ] checks if the value of the variable num is greater than zero.
 If the condition is true, the code within the then block is executed, which in this case prints “The number is positive.”
-If the condition is false, the code within the else block is executed, which prints “The number is negative or zero.
+If the condition is false, the code within the else block is executed, which prints “The number is negative or zero.”

-If-statement-in-BashThe above image shows that when user input is -5, the program executes the code within the else block as the condition is not true.
+If-statement-in-BashThe above image shows that when the user input is -5, the program executes the code within the else block as the condition is not true.

 Note: Ensure accurate whitespace usage within the condition of the if statement to avoid errors.
 Pay attention to both missing and extra whitespaces.